Skip to Content (Press Enter)

 Since its formation, the Committee has been responsible for the creation of our DEI statement, developing and implementing a formal, accountable company-wide Diversity and Equity Policy, as well as bringing new voices and perspectives to the Geffen family with Community and Conversations guest forums and a book club focused on relevant works.

-Berenice Campos (Staff), Gil Cates, Jr. (Staff), Merle Dandridge (Artist/Board), Clay Dzygun (Staff), Ross Jackson (Artist), Tiffany Mayberry Co-Chair (Board), Alex Norkus (Staff), Jeni Pearsons Co-Chair (Staff), Holly Rice (Board), Matt Shakman (Staff), Cela Sutton (Advisory Board), Eugene Young (Artist)
+Brian Allman (Staff), Berenice Campos (Staff), Gil Cates, Jr. (Staff), Ellyce Cooper (Advisory Board), Merle Dandridge (Artist/Board), Ki Duncan (Staff), Clay Dzygun (Staff), Ross Jackson (Artist), Elizabeth Kegley (Staff), Laura Kennedy (Advisory Board), Vella Lovell (Artist), Tiffany Mayberry Co-Chair (Board), Alex Norkus (Staff), Olivia O'Connor (Staff), Jeni Pearsons Co-Chair (Staff), Holly Rice (Board), Pamela Robinson (Board), Matt Shakman (Staff), John Sonego (Advisory Board), Cela Sutton (Advisory Board), Miranda Tollman (Advisory Board), Eugene Young (Artist)

 Our Action Steps include, but are not limited to: